rzubek/CSLisp/README.md

     the methods/properties/fields by name, and then potentially call them or retrieve their values.
   - the `.!` operator similar to `set!` which sets fields and properties
-  - the `.net` operator which creates new instances of types
+  - the `.new` operator which creates new instances of types

-Interop is a work in progress, and you can find more details in the [interop design.txt](interop design.txt) document.
+Interop is a work in progress, and you can find more details in the [interop design.txt](interop%20design.txt) document.
 Meanwhile, here are some examples:

 ```lisp
 ;; simple lookups and function calls